Davedoesski/PDI-HoD/README.md

-# ipaddr
+# PDI HoD
-Test IP Address Update
+Test PDI Integration

 This is a basic test to see if the IP address can be updated